sun-dragon-cult/fvtt-module-reverseinitiativeorder/readme.md

 This Foundry VTT module sorts the order of combatants in the combat tracker from lowest initiative to highest.
 This is useful for systems like RuneQuest that use numbered "strike ranks".

-It also adds a right click menu alternative "Duplicate Combatant" to make it possible to have the same actor token get multiple actions in the same round.
+It optionally also adds a right click context menu alternative "Duplicate Combatant" to make it possible to have the same actor token get multiple actions in the same round.
 In RuneQuest for example you can fire multiple arrows in the same round if you are fast enough.

 ![Screenshot](screenshots/combatTracker.jpg?raw=true)

 ## Compatibility
-This module is system agnostic, and requires foundry 0.7.
+This module is system agnostic, and requires Foundry VTT 0.7.

 ## Installation
 1 Inside Foundry's Configuration and Setup screen, go to Add-on Modules